-- Baseline modified to include an additional \$21 million made available to capital to boost expenditure on asset renewal PLUS additional renewal and maintenance implications of taking into account identified service reductions including the impacts from extending the lives of footpaths from 60 - 80 years.
+- Baseline Current projections without considering possible savings or additional income - Scenario 1 Baseline modified to include an additional \$21 million made available to capital to boost expenditure on asset renewal PLUS additional renewal and maintenance implications of taking into account all service reduction recommendations from the Citizen's Panel. - Scenario 2 As per Scenario 1, modified to take into account only some of the Citizen's Panel service reduction recommendations, including the impacts from extending the lives of footpaths from 60 80 years. - Scenario 3 As per Scenario 1, modified to take into account none of the Citizen's Panel service reduction changes except for the impacts from extending the lives of footpaths from 60 80 years.